ankush17100/fastai-2019-projects/README.md

 In this project I did Image regression in finding the center of the head in the images.
 The Dataset used is [Biwi head pose dataset](https://data.vision.ee.ethz.ch/cvl/gfanelli/head_pose/head_forest.html#db)

+**Camvid**

+In this project I use the camvid dataset and use the `unet_learner` from fastai and having resnet34 as the downward model in the unet - the settings is also called a dynamic unet.
+I achieved around 93% accuracy calculated according to the guidelines in the original dataset papet.
+I also did progressive resizing in this.

+**Camvid_Tiramisu**

+In this project I used the camvid dataset again but I used a smaller version, a version that was used in the 100 layer tiramisu paper that I got from this [github link](https://github.com/alexgkendall/SegNet-Tutorial).
+Using the same approach as in the previous(above) notebook, I got around 93% accuracy in this dataset too.

 Made with :blue_heart: by Ankush